 The College strongly urges students or employees who have experienced sexual misconduct to come forward and report (the report can be confidential) their experiences to campus officials and/or appropriate law enforcement.
 Not only do the reports help identify potential predators, but more importantly, they connect students or employees to invaluable resources that may help the student or employee deal with the inevitable repercussions that follow such a traumatic event.

 Filing a report with the College does not commit a student or employee to pressing charges with local law enforcement, but the information provided about an incident or individual may be critical to preventing further violence.
 Where there is reason to believe that an incident of sexual violence has occurred, the person who has been violated has the following reporting options:

 - File a report with the College and/or with local law enforcement authorities.

-- Notify any College personnel (note: every employee is a mandatory reporter, who has an obligation to notify campus authorities).
+- Notify any College personnel (note: every employee is a mandatory reporter, who has an obligation to notify campus authorities, except licensed professional counselors, campus minister, or trained student advocates).
 The report provides the College and the community with the obligation to identify the person responsible and take reasonable action to address the factors that might prevent such an occurrence in the future.